 Hormones and antibiotics can be used in food production in Canada.
 Read on to learn how they are used and what steps are in place to make sure our food is safe to eat.

-How are growth hormones used?
+How are growth hormones used in food production?

-In Canada, growth hormones are only approved for use in cows used for beef.
+In Canada, growth hormones are only approved for use in cows for beef production (beef cattle).
 They help to produce leaner beef at a lower cost to consumers by helping cows convert the food they eat into muscle more quickly and easily.

-How are antibiotics used?
+How are antibiotics used in food production?

-Keeping animals healthy is a top priority for farmers and animal veterinarians.
+Keeping animals healthy is a top priority for farmers and veterinarians.
 Antibiotics are medicines farmers can use (with veterinary supervision) to:

-Treat sick animals
+- Treat sick animals

-Prevent disease in animals and fruit crops
+- Prevent disease in animals and fruit crops

-Promote growth (in some animals)
+- Promote growth (in some animals)

 How are growth hormones and antibiotics regulated?

-Health Canada highly regulates the use of growth hormones and antibiotics in Canada.
+Health Canada regulates the use of growth hormones and antibiotics in Canada.
 To protect human and animal health, and the safety of our food supply, Health Canada:

-Reviews hormones and antibiotics for safety before approving them.
+- Reviews hormones and antibiotics for safety before approving them.

-Monitors the safety, quality and effectiveness of growth hormones and antibiotics.
+- Monitors the safety, quality and effectiveness of growth hormones and antibiotics.